rh-mobb/documentation/content/rhoai/rosa-gpu/index.md

-## Deploying Stable Diffusion model
+## 3. Deploying Stable Diffusion Model

 In this tutorial, we'll use the [Stable Diffusion 2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1) model from Stability AI to generate images based on text prompts.
 We'll generate three images based on prompts about cats and dogs, using 50 inference steps and a guidance scale of 7.5.
 These images are then displayed vertically using matplotlib, with each image titled by its corresponding prompt.